Email best practices

 4. Focus on tone and voice

-Positive or negative, questions or exclamations, vague sentences or more direct ones, FOMO, urgency...
+Positive or negative, questions or exclamations, vague or direct sentences, FOMO, urgency...
 There are many ways we can communicate one idea.
 Playing around with different options will keep your emails fresh and enticing.
 Whichever strategy you use, don’t use it with every email or your approach will get stale.
 You can’t have a “greatest sale of the century” every week.

 Also, your subject line (and your content) should be aligned with your brand voice and tone.
 Having a recognizable style will go a long way.